donert/zoom-red/README.md

 Zoom-Red
 =======

-A controller for ZoomOSC V4.
+A web-based controller for ZoomOSC V4.

 ### About

 [ZoomOSC v4](https://www.liminalet.com/zoomosc-4-0) is an alternate zoom client which enables independent control of the client via the [OSC](https://en.wikipedia.org/wiki/Open_Sound_Control) protocol.
+Zoom-red is a node-red client that implements the interface.

 # Installation